Yamaha XSR900: Model updates

 In November 2016, Yamaha announced the 2017 XSR900 Abarth, a limited-edition "Sport Heritage café racer special".
 Yamaha collaborated with Abarth, an Italian brand from the car-racing world.
 The Abarth's specification comprises a carbon-fibre nose cowl and a rear seat cowling, handlebars that are low-slung 'clip-on style', rear-sets, traction control, a slipper clutch, and an Akrapovic titanium exhaust.
 Production of the XSR900 Abarth is to be only 695 units, and each bike is to have a numbered aluminium "authenticity plaque".
 Yamaha's novel marketing strategy to promote the Abarth prohibited intending buyers from placing an advance order; instead, those who wished to be one of the first 95 to own an Abarth had to make an online bid at 13.00 hr on January 17, 2017.
 The remaining 600 bikes were to be sold conventionally through dealers.

 The 2018 models and onwards support the OEM QuickShifter from Yamaha (OEM Part number BS2-E81A0-V0-00), earlier models need a third-party QS.
 The support for QS can be checked by turning on the ignition, and a QS indicator should be flashing by in the instrument cluster beside the gear indicator.

+The 2022 model brought sweeping changes amounting to an all-new motorcycle, including the current 890 cc (54 cu in) engine, stiffer and lighter frame, better suspension, updated throttle, updated brakes, lighter spinforged wheels, an electronic rider-aid package including lean angle-aware traction control, lift control, slide control, cornering ABS cruise control, and one additional power mode, bringing the total to 4.
+Wet weight was reduced by approximately 5 lbs (2.27 kg).
+The new engine produces 117 peak hp (87 kw) at 10,000 rpm, and 69 ft-lb (94 N-m) peak torque at 7,000 rpm, 1,500 rpm lower than the outgoing engine.
+The seat height is approximately 1 inch (2.54 cm) lower than the outgoing model.